Yelp/detect-secrets/docs/scan.md

 #### Notable Fields

-You'll find a **`results`** object which contains lists of detected tokens under the names of files they were detected in, for example:
+You'll find a **`results`** object, which contains a list of file paths corresponding to detected token data; for example:

 ```json
   "results": {